songster-sa/aws-sw-arch-associate-notes/vpc.md

 - requires BOTH vpc's route table updates
 - allows you to reference SG of peered VPC

 ## VPC endpoints
 - connecting to aws resources need not leave aws n/w
 - scale horizontally and redundant
 - 2 types
     - interface endpoints (via ENI priv IP and SG) - used most of the times
         - for issues check DNS routing
     - gateway endpoints (via route table) - used for s3 and dynamo db
         - for issues check route table
-- after creating, use --region in CLI command to access
+- after creating, use --region in CLI command to access (region where you ec2 is)

-## VPC
+## VPC General
+- max 5 VPC per region -  soft limit
+- max 5 CIDR per vpc - max /16 : min /28
+- VPC is private - so Private IP ranges available
+- should not overlap with you other/corporate LAN/private IPs
 - internet gateway / VP gateway -> router -> route tables -> network ACL -> instances in public / private subnets via their security groups
 - jump boxes / bastion hosts = ec2 instances in public SN via which u can ssh/rdp into instances in private SN
     - nothing to do on public instance - harden bastion host